 The speciality of their business is cultivating plants using hydroponic growing methods.

-As part of the Fall Festival, the pumpkin patch is open every October!
-There are plenty of exciting activities in store, such as games and arts and crafts.
+The pumpkin patch is open every October as part of the Fall Festival!
+Plenty of exciting activities are in store, such as games and arts and crafts.

 Among all the pumpkin farms in Florida, this farm is Halloween ready with their farm grounds decorated with spooky ornaments and haunts.